Kuboczoch/eudoxia0.github.io/_posts/2019-07-24-unbundle-concepts.md

 Instead of thinking about OOP, we can think about:

-- Behavioural subtyping
+- Behavioural subtyping.
-- Physical subtyping
+- Physical subtyping.
-- Contravariance and covariance
+- Contravariance and covariance.
-- [Concepts][cpp-concepts]
+- [Concepts][cpp-concepts].
-- [Method combinations][method-comb]
+- [Method combinations][method-comb].
-- Multiple dispatch
+- Multiple dispatch.

 Instead of thinking about FP, we can think about:

-- Pure functions
+- Pure functions.
-- Total functions
+- Total functions.
 - Less strictly: preferring the creation of new objects rather than the mutation of existing ones, and preferring creating objects that represent actions rather than executing actions directly. (the [Command Pattern][command],